ayushy738/WDC_awsTask6/readme.md

-# WDC AWS Deployment Demo
+# WDC AWS Task

+## Introduction
+This README explains everything I have implemented in this deployment task.
 This project demonstrates the deployment of a Next.js application on AWS EC2 using a modern production-like infrastructure setup including Nginx Reverse Proxy, PM2 Process Manager, and GitHub CI/CD automation.

 The goal of this task was to showcase practical deployment knowledge, server configuration, and automated deployment pipelines.